Credit Card Companies Abuse the Unwitting

 ARNOLD: Wu says leaving the customer with virtually no credit at all - just 50 or 75 bucks.
 So if they even make a few small purchases, they go over the limit and get hit with more fees.

 CHI WU: We call these fee harvesters because essentially what these cards are designed to do is rake in fees from consumers instead of offering credit.
 They're just a big collection machine for fees.

 ARNOLD: In its report, the law center refers to these cards as a perfect predatory machine, quoting the movie "Jaws."
 But the companies that issue such cards defend them.
 Tatiana Stead is a spokeswoman for Capitol One.

-Ms. TATIANA STEAD (Capital One): We try really hard to make sure our customers are offered the amount of credit in terms that they can handle.
-In some cases this means a modest sized credit line.
+TATIANA STEAD: We try really hard to make sure our customers are offered the amount of credit in terms that they can handle.
+In some cases, this means a modest-sized credit line.
 In fact, for people who have weak credit or no credit, this is an outstanding opportunity to help them build their credit history.

-Ms. NESSA FEDDIS (American Bankers Association): The fees that have been described are, you know, are outrageous.
+NESSA FEDDIS: The fees that have been described are, you know, are outrageous.
 People shouldn't have to pay that.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.